supersongssr/xray-plugin-srp/README.md

-# xray-plugin-srp
-a v2plugin for srp with xray as v2ray core .
+a plugin with xray core , for ssrpanel